mrismanaziz/Reforestation/README.md

-## What's orange and sounds like a parrot?
-A Carrot.
+## What kind of bagel can fly?
+A plain bagel.